JenniferPylko/openlore/cosmology/conduits/warble/solar-system/warble-d/radiance/cogkane/member-nations.md

 ## Ione

 Ione was a far-west nation of Cogkane.
-Rather than establish any military body of its own, Ione has close relations with the central Cogkane infantry.
-Ionian citizens enlist directly in the Cogkane military.
+Rather than establish any military body of its own, Ione had close relations with the central Cogkane infantry.
+Ionian citizens would enlist directly in the Cogkane military.

 ## Kyanium